Cognitive Dissonance And Ways To Resolve It

 The American Psychological Association defines cognitive dissonance as “an uncomfortable psychological condition that results from an inconsistency between two or more elements of the cognitive system.”

-For instance, when smokers use tobacco (behavior) and are aware that smoking can cause cancer (cognition) and they clearly aren’t looking forward to dying from cancer, they’re in a state of cognitive dissonance (where their actions and beliefs do not match).
+For instance, when smokers use tobacco (behaviour) and are aware that smoking can cause cancer (cognition) and they clearly aren’t looking forward to dying from cancer, they’re in a state of cognitive dissonance (where their actions and beliefs do not match).

 The contradiction between what people believe and the way they conduct themselves prompts people to take actions that help ease discomfort.
 People try to ease the tension in a variety of ways, including refusing to accept, explaining away, or refusing to accept new information.